 We investigate people’s behaviour with the aim of devising countermeasures and informing policy to ensure their safety on the road, at work and at home.

-The Centre has successfully developed and maintained a strong research and consultancy profile, collaborative research linkages and activities with government, other universities, commercial organisations and cooperatives.
+The Centre has successfully developed and maintained a strong research and consultancy profile, collaborative research linkages with government, other universities, commercial organisations and cooperatives.
 It is a key member of the Injury Prevention and Rehabilitation domain of the Institute of Health and Biomedical Innovation (IHBI) at QUT.
 The Centre also provides postgraduate research training and professional education in road safety.
 It has a large cohort of PhD and Masters students, as well as special programs for practitioners.

 Road safety is an issue of global concern, and CARRS-Q is committed to participating internationally as well as nationally in efforts to promote road safety and reduce road fatalities and injuries.
 We do this by participating in international organisations and conferences, collaborating with international partners, and by building road safety capacity through the training of professionals, practitioners and researchers in road safety.